zmike808/rtorrent-ps-ch/docs/Manual.rst

 terminal already set to 256 color mode so it can sense the underlying terminal supports them.
 Take a look at the small `tmux guide <DebianInstallFromSourceTheEasyWay.rst#note-about-tmux>`_.

-You can create your own color theme by using the `ui.color.*= <Manual.rst#ui-color-type-set-color-def>`_ commands or find several color themes in the `contrib <contrib/>`_ folder.
+You can create your own color theme by using the `ui.color.*= <https://rtorrent-docs.readthedocs.io/en/latest/cmd-ref.html#term-ui-color-alarm>`_ commands or find several color themes in the `contrib <contrib/>`_ folder.

 Extra Keyboard Shortcuts
 ------------------------

-There are extra keyboard shortcuts defined along with the `original ones in rTorrent <https://github.com/rakshasa/rtorrent/wiki/User-Guide#navigating>`_.
+There are extra keyboard shortcuts defined along with the `original ones in rTorrent <https://github.com/rakshasa/rtorrent/wiki/User-Guide#navigating>`_ (see all the `extra built-in ones <https://github.com/chros73/rtorrent-ps-ch_setup/wiki/Additions#extra-keyboard-shortcuts-in-rtorrent>`_).

 ==============  ====================================
  Column         Description
 ==============  ====================================
- \*              toggle between Collapsed and Expanded displays F              subfilter the current view based on the name of downloads by entering a regexp (capital ``f``) ↑, ↓           prev, next in input history (at any input prompt, e.g. at ``^x``) ESC            exit from any input prompt (e.g. at ``^x``)
+ F              subfilter the current view based on the name of downloads by entering a regexp (capital ``f``) ↑, ↓           prev, next in input history (at any input prompt, e.g. at ``^x``) ESC            exit from any input prompt (e.g. at ``^x``)